-Remember that many estates don’t need to go through regular probate.
-Many estates qualify as “small estates” under state law, even if they contain valuable assets.
+It's worth mentioning that many estates don't need to go through regular probate; many estates qualify as "small estates" under state law, even if they contain valuable assets.
 In that case, survivors may be able to use simplified probate procedure—or even transfer property without ever going to court.

 To make this request, you will probably need to file an application, death certificate, and the original will (if you haven't deposited it with the court already) with the local probate court in the county where the deceased person was living at the time of death.

 The document in which you make your request will probably be called a petition or application.
 It must contain certain information, such as the date of death, names of surviving family members and of beneficiaries named in the will, and so on.
 Many courts provide fill-in-the-blanks forms; if yours doesn't, you'll have to type something up from scratch.
 (Every probate court has its own rules about the documents it requires.)

 If the deceased person owned real estate in more than one county in the same state, you can handle it all in one probate.
 There's no need to conduct a separate probate proceeding in the other county.

 The probate court will schedule a hearing to give interested parties a chance to object to your appointment as executor.
 Before the hearing, you'll need to send formal legal notice to beneficiaries named in the will and to heirs under state law (the people who inherit if there's no valid will).
 You'll also send notices to creditors you know about, and publish a legal notice in a local newspaper to alert others.